C4Q/AC-Android/cohort_5.4/unit_01/01_22_OOP_Review.md

 HashSets are like HashMaps, with the keys AS the values.
 Each entry in a HashSet must be unique - if it is not unique, its value will be ignored.

+**Parameterized Types**

+ArrayLists, HashMaps, and HashSets are all able to store objects in them with type safety effectively due to the use of parameterized types.
+These types are passed within the diamond operators (angle brackets) at the moment of declaration.

+### Generics

+Parameterized types leverage the power of Generics - where a generic symbol is used within a class instead of an actual type as a placeholder, for one that would be passed at the moment of declaration and instantiation through diamond operators.